 COMPLIANCE TO AUSTRALIAN DESIGN RULES.
 Converting a vehicle to full Australian Safety and Emission Control Standards is virtually impossible but is not required if one of the following conditions are met:

-- the vehicle has been ‘owned and used’ for a minimum period of 12 calendar months immediately before the applicant travels to Australia
+- the vehicle has been ‘owned and used’ for a minimum period of 12 calendar months

 - the vehicle was manufactured prior to 1st January 1989